Clearview, Washington

 Clearview is a small unincorporated community and census-designated place (CDP) in Snohomish County, Washington, United States.
 The population was 3,324 at the 2010 census.
-Clearview is located on both sides of State Route 9, where it intersects 180th Street SE (once known as Vine Street) in Snohomish County, Washington, United States.
+Clearview is located on the west side of State Route 9, where it intersects 180th Street SE (once known as Vine Street) in Snohomish County, Washington, United States.
 It is located between Snohomish and Woodinville and the top of the Clearview Hill.